aiscience-22/UA_War/README.md

 For discovering trends and prediction we chose to use Supervised Machone Learning, considering that as result of prediction we will have negative sentiment, which is a number.
 We used Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier to compare the results.

 As we intended to show that Ukrainian War news have impact on the trend of tweets negative sentiment, we need to predict the number of this sentiment for the days in our prediction dataset.
 Our supervised machine learning model might predict, based on tweet data and information about news, whether a tweets negative sentiment will rise or not.
+So far we have managed the machine learning model to return us to labels:

-For first segment we will use datetime and lenght of tweets for prediction, but later we could decide to make clasterisation for Twitter users for more accurate trend prediction.
+For first segment we used datetime and lenght of tweets for prediction, but later we could decide to make clasterisation for Twitter users for more accurate trend prediction.